expilu/nmea-server/README.md

 # nmea-server
 A NMEA TCP server and sentences generator in C#

 **Important:** Note that this is a hobbyist implementation of a NMEA server that lacks many of the features or sentences of NMEA.
-This is done mainly to support this other project [SailawayToNMEA](https://github.com/expilu/sailaway-api-to-nmea)
+It includes some basic sentences to track location, wind, speed, etc,..
+This was done mainly to support this other project: [SailawayToNMEA](https://github.com/expilu/sailaway-api-to-nmea)

 # How to use